AdrianoR85/Project_transportation/README.md

-# Project Title: End-to-End Transportation Data Engineering Pipeline
+# End-to-End Transportation Data Engineering Pipeline
 This project demonstrates an enterprise-grade data engineering workflow built using Databricks and LakeFlow Spark Declarative Pipelines (SDP).
 The primary goal was to modernize a legacy procedural pipeline for a transportation company (Good Cabs) to improve data delivery speeds and regional analytical capabilities.

 ## Key Features & Technologies